JDAI-CV/fast-reid/README.md

 # ReID_baseline
 Baseline model (with bottleneck) for person ReID (using softmax and triplet loss).
+This is PyTorch version, [mxnet version](https://github.com/L1aoXingyu/reid_baseline_gluon) is here.

 We support
 - multi-GPU training